 We Look at the Benefits of Contacting Wine With Oak in Two Ways

-For red wines, controlled oxidation takes place during maturation in a wooden barrel.
+First, for red wines, controlled oxidation takes place during maturation in a wooden barrel.
 This peculiar oxidation results in a decrease in pungency and an improvement in the color and stability of the wine.
 It also causes the fruit to evolve into more complex aromas.
 Through the process of filling the barrel to the top and transferring the wine from barrel to barrel for the purpose of refining the wine, just enough oxygen is supplied to the wine to allow these beneficial effects of wood on the barrel to take place over many months.

-Oak contains several types of chemical compounds, each of which contributes to the wine with its taste and textural note for both white and red wines.
+Second, oak contains several types of chemical compounds, each of which contributes to the wine with its taste and textural note for both white and red wines.
 The best known are vanilla flavors, sweet and toasty aromas, notes of tea and tobacco, and above all, the structural complexity of tannins mixed with grape tannins (in red wines).
-The compounds that create these delectable experiences in a mature wine are: Volatile phenols containing vanillin.
+The compounds that create these delectable experiences in a mature wine are Volatile phenols containing vanillin.
 Carbohydrate breakdown products are containing furfural, the “culprit” for the sweet toast aroma.
-Oak lactones that give the aroma of the wood.
+Oak lactones give the aroma of the wood.
 Terpenes that provide notes of tea and tobacco, and hydrolytic tannins that provide relative opacity, or “taste of wine in the mouth.”

 The chemistry of oak can have different effects in terms of quantity and quality of taste and texture depending on the production techniques of the barrel and the wood used.
-American oak (Quercus alba) or French oak (Quercus robur), sawn or tiled wood, natural or artificially dried, use of hot water, steam, natural gas or firewood when bending staves are some of the most important features of the oak barrel production process.
+American oak (Quercus alba) or French oak (Quercus robur), sawn or tiled wood, natural or artificially dried, use of hot water, steam, natural gas, or firewood when bending staves are some of the most important features of the oak barrel production process.
 As you can imagine, barrel makers and winemakers from around the world differ significantly in their opinion about producing the best barrel!
 But what we can all agree on is that barrel production is an extremely complicated skill.